Skip to Main Content

 An old photo from the Crimean War, of three soldiers, two horses, and a tentDetail of "Officers of the 90th [i.e., 38th] Regiment (Captain Hume and Captain Snodgrass)," a Crimean War photo by Roger Fenton, from the Library of Congress

-This is a guide to researching the geopolitical history of the long 19th century, primarily in Europe.
+This is a guide to researching the geopolitical history of the long 19th century, primarily in Europe, for HIST 300D5 From Empires to Nation States at the University of Mary Washington.
 Use the menu to navigate from page to page.

 I recommend bookmarking this page.